nicosanti98/geojson_tiledrawer/README.md

 Calling this method allows you to define the steps within wich a certain `value` inside a range of the features mean a certain color in the map.
 The params are:
 - `colorsArray` colors represented in RGBA format.
 This array's length must be equal to `valuesArray.length +1`.
 This because first color is for data from minimum value to first `valuesArray[0]` data.
 Second color is the color associated to values between first and second value of `valuesArray`, etc.
 #### `setTS (value)`
-Sets tile size previously defined to new `value`
+Sets tile size previously defined to new `value`;
 #### `setPR (value)`
-Sets point radius previously defined to new `value`
+Sets point radius previously defined to new `value`;
 #### `setCR (value)`
-Sets cricles radius previously defined to new `value`
+Sets cricles radius previously defined to new `value`;
 #### `setMO (value)`
-Sets minimum opacity previously defined to new `value`
+Sets minimum opacity previously defined to new `value`;
 #### `setSPT (value)`
-Sets squares per tile previously defined to new `value`
+Sets squares per tile previously defined to new `value`;
+#### `buildBbox (x, y, zoom)`
+From x and y latitude and longitude numbers and zoom level, taken from frontend map, returns a bounding box of the form `[w, s, e, n]`, simply using the library [**sphericalmercator**](https://github.com/mapbox/sphericalmercator "**sphericalmercator**");
+#### `buildPTile (data, zoom, bbox)`
+Passing data with the format for points, zoom level and bounding box, this method retrives the tile with the points, using the settings described before;
+#### `buildHTile (data, zoom, bbox)`
+Passing data with the format for heatmap (the same for points), zoom level and bounding box, this method retrives the tile with the heatmap, using the settings described before;
+#### `buildSTile (data)`
+Passing data with the format for square heatmap (without zoom and bbox) because in data are required also the position coordinates x and y for feature inside the tile; this method retrives the tile with the square heatmap, using the settings described before.